scale-lab/BACS/README.md

 - **dec:**     A decoder circuit from the EPFL benchmark set.
 Metric: HD.
 Approximate design generated using BLASYS.

-Each benchmark circuit comes in its own folder with four files.
+Each benchmark circuit comes in its own folder with four files:

 - bench/bench.v           original design in Verilog
 - bench/bench_test.v      testbench for the design in Verilog